414962002/5LATE/README.md

 **Step 1: Download and Prepare**

 1. Download this repository
-2. Zip the extension files (manifest.json, sidebar.js, etc.)
+2. Zip the contents of this folder (manifest.json, sidebar.js, etc.)
 3. Make sure all files are in the root of the zip (not in a subfolder)

 &nbsp;